jordanmollot/SharedBudgetAPI/README.md

     POST /login - login to account
-    PUT /auth/password - if user is logged in, change password PUT /auth/user - if user is logged in, change name/email DELETE /auth/user/:id - if user is logged in as admin, can delete a user Budget
+    PUT /auth/password - if user is logged in, change password PUT /auth/user - if user is logged in, change name/email Budget
     POST / - if user is logged in, create budget
     GET / - if user is logged in as admin or authorized, get all their budgets